mgerring/Post-Type-Switcher/readme.txt

 Tags: post type
 Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 1.1.1
+Stable tag: 1.2

-A simple way to change a post type in WordPress.
+A simple way to change a post's type in WordPress

 == Description ==